Curtis Carlson

-A physics graduate of Worcester Polytechnic Institute and Ph.D. student in geophysical fluid dynamics from Rutgers University, he joined Sarnoff Corporation after graduation and performed research on computer vision, human perception, and digital video.
-While at Sarnoff, Carlson led teams that developed the HDTV standard and designed a system to assess broadcast image quality, both of which were awarded a Technology & Engineering Emmy Award.
-In 1998, Carlson was named CEO of SRI International.

 Education

 Carlson earned his B.S. in physics from Worcester Polytechnic Institute in 1967 and a Ph.D. in geophysical fluid dynamics from Rutgers University in 1973.

 Career

 Sarnoff Corporation

 Starting in 1973, Carlson participated in research and development in the field of imaging systems, working with the RCA Sarnoff Laboratory.
 In 1981, Carlson was named the Director of the Image Quality and Perception Research Group and Vice President of the laboratory in 1990.
 In 1995, Carlson became Executive Vice President of Sarnoff's Interactive Systems Division.
 He started the 1997 team that developed the HDTV program that became the US standard.
 He also started the 2000 team that designed a system to assess broadcast image quality.
 Both of these teams were awarded a Technology & Engineering Emmy Awards for their accomplishments.

 SRI International

 He served as the president of SRI International from 1998 to 2014, and oversaw Sarnoff Corporation's full integration into SRI in January 2011.
 During that period he was Chairman of the Sarnoff Corporation.

-Carlson is known for a term known as "Carlson's Law", coined by New York Times columnist Thomas Friedman to describe Carlson's balance between autocracy and democracy in an organization: "In a world where so many people now have access to education and cheap tools of innovation, innovation that happens from the bottom up tends to be chaotic but smart.
+Carlson is known for "Carlson's Law", coined by New York Times columnist Thomas Friedman to describe Carlson's balance between autocracy and democracy in an organization: "In a world where so many people now have access to education and cheap tools of innovation, innovation that happens from the bottom up tends to be chaotic but smart.
 Innovation that happens from the top down tends to be orderly but dumb."